SisyphusZheng/preact-www/content/zh/guide/v10/components.md

 ---
-title: 组件
+title: Components
-description: '组件是所有 Preact 应用的核心，了解学习如何构建并组合使用它打造来界面。'
+description: 'Components are the heart of any Preact application.
+Learn how to create them and use them to compose UIs together'
 ---

 # 组件